Setup

 .

 The dictionaries will take a bit of time to import, it is normal.
+Install dictionaries in the order given here.

 Japanese-English dictionaries